ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

    contrary to the current haskell mindset where `import A` will export everything except if it is qualified.
    We believe that this choice makes sense regardless, as you can always open a namespace after.

+1. Adding namespaces might make the code a little harder to read as the name at definition point might not be the same as at use point.

+1. Automatic documentation might also be less clear.
+Thought needs to go into a good way of pressenting namespaces to developers.

 ## Alternatives